patel-tirth/thepersonicle/content/_index.md

 ---
-title: Personicle - Personal Chronicle
+title: Personicle - the personal chronicle
 description: >-
-  The Personal Chronicle aka "personicle" .
-The Personicle is a person centric healthcare data platform that registers Individual events of lifestyle, health, social, environmental, and other related events to provide highly personalized & preventive health insights in real-time.
+  Personicle is a person centric healthcare and lifestyle data platform that logs information about lifestyle, health, social, environmental, and other aspects of a person's life to provide highly personalized & preventive health insights in real-time.
+Our mission is to provide a complete view of a person's life style and health and enable individuals and healthcare providers to make informed decisions in clinical and real-world setting.
 type: bannerless
 _enabled_editors:
   - visual